Wael Sharaf

-Wael Sharaf (وائل شرف; born 15 July 1977) is a Syrian actor and film director.
-He is known for playing in the historical drama Bab al-Hara seasons 1-7, which is shown during Ramadan, in which he plays Moataz.
+Wael Sharaf (وائل شرف; born 15 July 1982) is a Syrian actor and film director.
+He is known for playing Moataz in the historical drama Bab al-Hara seasons 1-7, which is shown during Ramadan.

 Early life

 Wael Sharaf's real name is Wael Subhi Al-Rifai.
 He is the son of Syrian actor Subhi Al-Rifai.
 Wael is popular among a large segment of the Syrian population.
-Wael graduated from the Higher Institute of Dramatic Arts in Damascus in 2001.
-He participated in TV shows on Arab Syrian TV.
+He graduated from the Higher Institute of Dramatic Arts in Damascus in 2001 and participated in TV shows on Arab Syrian TV.
 He debuted in Al-Mutanabbi in 2001.
 He studied medicine in Ukraine, but it did not suit him.
 He then switched to acting.
-Sharaf, also called "the Arabic Johnny Depp", has got a large audience after the performance of Moataz in Bab al-Hara, which appeared across the Arab world.
+Sharaf, also called "the Arabic Johnny Depp", gained a large audience after his performance of Moataz in Bab al-Hara, which appeared across the Arab world.

 Bab Al-Hara

-Bab Al-Hara started in 2006 and is one of the most popular television series in the Arab world.
-Sharaf appeared throughout the series, but in season 4 his role expanded.
+Bab Al-Hara premiered in 2006 and is one of the most popular television series in the Arab world.
+Sharaf appeared throughout the series, and his role in season 4 expanded.
 Wael Sharaf played Moataz, the son of pharmacist Abu Issam.
 He left the series after season 7.

 In an interview with CNN Arabic, director Bassam Al-Mulla stated that Sharaf was studying in London and that he demanded a higher wage.
 Bassem also stated that Wael ignored the favors the series bestowed on him.
 The next week Wael responded, stressing that without him the character would not have achieved the success it experienced.